The Shard, also referred to as the View from the Shard, is the highest viewing platform in London.

 Another significant difference between the two attractions is the waiting time.

-A visit to London Eye involves a lot of waiting time because of the crowd it attracts, while the waiting time at The Shard doesn’t go beyond 30 to 45 minutes.
+A visit to London Eye involves a lot of waiting time because of the crowd it attracts, while the waiting time at the Shard doesn’t exceed 30 to 45 minutes.

-We recommend you visit both, but if you have to choose only one – The Shard certainly has the edge over the London Eye.
+We recommend you visit both, but if you have to choose only one vantage point to check out stunning views of London – The Shard certainly has the edge over the London Eye.

 View from the Shard reviews

-The View from the Shard is a highly rated tourist attraction.
+At 4.5 out of 5, The View from The Shard is highly rated on Tripadvisor.

-Check out a few of the reviews we think will be useful in helping you decide.
+Check out a few of the reviews that will help you decide.